 WEF grants reward collaborative, educationally sound, and curriculum-based projects within or among the Wayzata public schools.
 Applicants are encouraged to imagine new ways to impact and engage Wayzata students.
 The project(s) awarded with this grant should be:

 - A curricular program within the Wayzata School District

 - Capable of repetition in other classrooms or schools

 - Able to impact a significant number of students, or significantly impact a smaller number of students

 - Aligned with the strategic direction of the District

 - Intended to move the learning environment from “Excellent to Exceptional.”

-WEF will distribute up to $40,000 in one-time grants to a single or to multiple projects to take place during school year 2017-18.
+WEF will distribute up to $50,000 in one-time grants to a single or to multiple projects to take place during the following school year.
 This funding is specifically intended for projects above and beyond those typically funded by the district and school budget, PTA/PTO, Boosters, and other existing Wayzata district and school resources.
 All grants will be awarded to Wayzata Public Schools.

 Applying for a From Excellent to Exceptional grant is a two-step process, which begins with submission of a project concept form.

 The Grant Request Window for SY2021-2022 has closed.
 If you’ve submitted a grant request you will be hearing from us shortly.